-instruments and have, in doing so, contributed to more legal clarity.
+The recent changes of the KWG, which subsequently have been reflected in the WpIG, have resolved the controversy on the qualification of cryptocurrencies as financial instruments and have, in doing so, contributed to more legal clarity.
 However, the German legislator only changed the definition of 'financial instrument' for the purpose of the licensing requirement but not with regard to the conduct rules set out in the WpHG, which effectively reflect the MiFID II provisions.
 Therefore, a service provider operating a marketplace for cryptocurrencies may fall within the licence requirement for an operator of multilateral trading facilities within the meaning of the KWG and WpIG but may not be obliged to adhere to the rules of conduct set out for these operators in the WpHG.

 Against this background, one should thoroughly analyse the legal risks related to relevant business models and assess whether and which licence requirements and conduct rules may apply.
-In particular, buying and purchasing cryptocurrencies in the service provider's own name for the account of others may constitute banking business in the form of principal brokering business.
-Further, brokering cryptocurrencies may constitute for licensing purposes investment brokerage, whereas advising on the purchase or sale of cryptocurrencies may be considered investment advice.
-Also, the operation of a platform on which cryptocurrencies can be traded may qualify as a multilateral trading platform within the meaning of Section 2(2), No. 6 of the WpIG and may, therefore, be subject to a licence requirement.
-The activity involving custody, management and safeguarding of crypto values or private cryptographic keys may also fall within the scope of the recently regulated crypto custody business.
-This new type of financial service and the related licence requirement may be relevant for domestic companies as well as cross-border service providers and their agents that intend to offer, or have already been offering, these services.
+In particular, buying and purchasing cryptocurrencies in the service provider's own name for the account of others may constitute banking business in the form of principal brokering business.74 Furthermore, brokering cryptocurrencies may constitute for licensing purposes investment brokerage,75 whereas advising on the purchase or sale of cryptocurrencies may be considered investment advice.76 In addition, the operation of a platform on which cryptocurrencies can be traded may qualify as a multilateral trading platform within the meaning of Section 2(2), No. 6 of the WpIG, and may therefore be subject to a licence requirement.77 The activity involving custody, management and safeguarding of crypto values or private cryptographic keys may also fall within the scope of the recently regulated crypto custody business.
+This new type of financial service and the related licence requirement may be relevant for domestic companies as well as cross-border service providers and their agents that intend to offer, or have already been offering, these services.78